 We encourage you to sign up for The Lund Report using our online form here.
 That way you can receive regular news updates, comment on articles and submit guest editorials.
-You can also become a premium subscriber and have access to our in-depth articles about Oregon's health care industry.
-To finance this important work, our subscription fees start at $20 a month or $200 a year.
-Those fees are tax deductible because we're recognized as a nonprofit organization by the IRS.
+You can also become a premium subscriber to ensure complete access to our in-depth articles about Oregon's health care industry.
+Standard subscriptions cost $20 a month or $200 a year, though discounts are available for people with limited-income.

-The Lund Report has been approved by the IRS as a non-profit 501-C-3 organization.
-You can either send a check to The Lund Report, PO Box 82841, Portland OR 97282 or use your credit card by clicking the Support Us link.
-We’ll be more than happy to send you a formal receipt for income-tax purposes.
-The federal tax ID number associated with this organization is 26-3019179.
+The Lund Report has been approved by the IRS as a nonprofit 501(c)(3) organization.
+You can either send a check to The Lund Report, PO Box 82841, Portland OR 97282 or use your credit card by clicking the Donate tab.
+We’ll send you a formal receipt for income-tax purposes.
+Our federal tax ID number is EIN 26-3019179.

 How We Came Into Being

-Based on these survey results, we plunged ahead full speed.
-From time to time, we intend to conduct other surveys, asking for your opinion on how we’re doing and soliciting new ideas.
+Based on these survey results, we plunged ahead.
+From time to time, we conduct other surveys, asking for your opinion on how we’re doing and soliciting new ideas.
 But don't hesitate!
 Email your thoughts and ideas any time to editor Nick Budnick at [email protected].